-In 2024 there were a total of 138,372 property transactions in Andalucía of which 25,578 were attributed to foreign buyers, of whom 52.9% were non-residents.
-Overseas market share in Andalucía is normally similar to the national average but 2024, it was 18.4% against 19.9% nationally and the only Mediterranean region to register below the national average.
-In contrast, overseas market shares of the Balearics and Comunidad Valenciana property markets were a rather astonishing 39.4% and 36.8% respectively.
-However, what the Andalucían average masks is the high levels of foreign buyer activity in just a few locations and almost none in others.
-As a result, when it comes to the overseas property market it's better to think about the individual provinces rather than the autonomous region as a whole.
+Overseas market share in Andalucía is normally similar to the national average.
+However, In 2024, it was 17.6% against 20.4% nationally and the only Mediterranean region to register below the national average.
+Nevertheless, the first half year total of 12,058 overseas buyers in Andalucía means the year is on track to equal and perhaps even better 2023 which was the best year on record if the distorted pandemic-affected years are ignored.
+If that is the case the number of international buyers in Andalucía overseas will be 30% higher than just before Covid-19 arrived.
+However, what the average masks is the high levels of foreign buyer activity in a few locations and almost none in others.
+As a result, when it comes to the overseas property market it's better to think about the individual provinces rather than the region as a whole.

-The 2024 figures show that 27% of all transactions occurred in just one of Andalucía's eight provinces, Málaga.
-Of the 37,970 property transactions in the province, 14,580 were by foreign buyers, a market share of 38.4% more than twice the regional average and almost double the national level.
-Almería registered 20.9% foreign market share, just above the national average but at the other end of the scale, six of the eight provinces had foreign market share way below the national level, the lowest being Córdoba (3.8%) and Seville (4.5%).
-Why the big difference?
+The 2024 figures show that 38% of all transactions occurred in just one of Andalucía's eight provinces, Málaga.
+Of the 18,780 property transactions in the province, 7,157 were by foreign buyers, representing a market share more than double the regional average and almost double the national level.
+And 60% of all foreign buyers in Andalucía chose Málaga province in which to spend their money.

-As I pointed out in our annual report for the Spanish Property Market as a whole, only five of Spain's autonomous regions have a Mediterranean coast and these accounted for 73.6% of all overseas buyers in 2024.
+As I pointed out in our annual report for the Spanish Property Market as a whole, only five of Spain's autonomous regions have a Mediterranean coast and these account for 70% of all overseas buyers.
 Of Andalucía's eight provinces four are on the Mediterranean and four are not and the statistics clearly show the benefits of having Mediterranean coasts.
-The three inland provinces, Córdoba, Jaén and Seville, plus Huelva on the Atlantic coast, had a combined total of 2,779 foreign buyers in 2024, while the four on the Mediterranean, Almería, Granada, Málaga and
+The three inland provinces, Córdoba, Jaén and Seville, plus Huelva on the Atlantic coast had a combined total of 1,885 foreign buyers in the first half of 2024, while the four on the Mediterranean, Almería, Granada, Málaga and Cádiz counted 10,876 in the same period, 86% of Andalucía's overseas purchasers.

-Cádiz counted 21,676 in the same period, 84.7% of Andalucía's overseas purchasers.
-However, of the four Mediterranean provinces Málaga accounted for 67.5% of the transactions so it's quite clear it is the engine of the overseas property market in Andalucía.
+However, of the four Mediterranean provinces Málaga accounted for 65.8% of the transactions so it's quite clear it is the engine of the overseas property market in Andalucía.